tloncorp/mobile-e2e-tests/README.md

 # Tlon Mobile Automation testing

 This repository is POC status.

 As of 11/03/2023 it runs locally with a mobile device connected or a simulator.

-If the inititive gets traction, the code here would be plugged into a cloud solution such as Saucelabs or Browserstack and run by CI/CD actions.
+If this inititive gets traction, the code here would be plugged into a cloud solution such as Saucelabs or Browserstack and run by CI/CD actions.

 ## Local